swtan346/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: <b>Tip:</b>
 A person can have any number of tags (including 0)
 </div>
+You can find details about each parameter [here](#parameters-for-commands).

+Additional details:

 * `DATE_OF_BIRTH` : Date of birth must not be later than admission date, and not be later than the current date.
 * `ADMISSION_DATE` : Admission date must not be earlier than date of birth, and not be later than the current date.